Child diagnosed late – “life-threatening situation”

 Type 1 diabetes occurs when the body's immune system destroys the insulin-producing cells, making the person dependent on insulin injections.
 The disease often begins in childhood or adolescence, but can develop at any age.

-Around 900 children under 18 are diagnosed in Sweden each year.
+Around 900 children under the age of 18 are diagnosed in Sweden each year.

 Type 2 diabetes is caused by insulin resistance, where the body's cells cannot use insulin effectively.
 Insulin regulates the level of blood sugar in the body.
 Insulin resistance is often linked to lifestyle factors.

-Type 2 diabetes is strongly linked to lifestyle factors such as diet, physical activity and obesity, but is also influenced by heredity and other social and biological factors.
+Type 2 diabetes is strongly linked to lifestyle factors such as diet, physical activity and obesity, but also heredity and other social and biological factors.

 Source 1177, Diabetes Report